 - Yes, I’m Hot in This: I’m not a huge fan of graphic novels, but this one has become my favorite.
 It’s full of little bursts of relatable funny comedy and the fact that I understand all the jokes instantly makes it so much better.

-- Written in the Stars: I’ve love Saeed’s novels so far because she always discusses real world issues with so much respect and nuance, which makes it so much better.
+- Written in the Stars: I’ve loved Saeed’s novels so far because she always discusses real world issues with so much respect and nuance, which makes it so much better.
 And her author’s note where she specified the difference between arranged and forced marriages made me love the story even more.
 Also, I think the exploration of Pakistani culture was amazing.